sasjs/sasjs.io/slides30min.md

 ![bg right:40% height:700px](https://i.imgur.com/r73fl9W.png)

 <!--
 To summarise then, the compile step creates one file per service, each of which contains all the dependent macros.
 And the big benefit of this approach is that every service is self contained.
 There's no filesystem dependency, and each service can be tested fully in isolation.

-For apps that depend on freeform SAS programs, eg those with datalines, or LUA programs, we've got you covered and will be building this feature in the coming weeks.
+For apps with dependencies on freeform SAS programs, such as those with datalines, or LUA programs, we've got you covered and will be releasing this feature in the coming weeks.

 There's still the problem of deployment though.
 An app can have many services, how do we get these into SAS?
 -->